Your legal and financial responsibilities when renting

 - You alone are liable for the entire rent and bills.

 - Your partner or housemate/s have no legal right to occupy the property if your arrangement or relationship breaks down – they will need to find alternative accommodation.
-However, you will be responsible for any damage that they might cause to the property
+However, you will be responsible for any damage they might cause to the property.

 It is a good idea for each of you to save up a month’s rent, so you have an emergency pot you can rely on in this situation.

 What is a rent guarantor?

-As a result, they might require you to ask someone (typically a parent) to act as ‘guarantor’ – to provide a guarantee that the rent will be paid.
+As a result, they might require you to ask someone (typically a parent) to act as ‘guarantor’ – to provide a guarantee the rent will be paid.

 This is particularly worth bearing in mind if the property is shared, as in this case the guarantor might be liable for any failure of the rent from other tenants – not just their own child.

 Again, it’s worth building up an emergency savings pot so you don’t leave your parents with the financial burden of paying your rent if you lose your job or fall ill.